 The board of freeholders in Gloucester and Camden Counties hosted the commemoration on the deck of the New Jersey Battleship.

-The USS New Jersey battleship was once again occupied by World War II military members on an overcast morning on Tuesday.
+The USS New Jersey battleship was once again occupied by World War II military members on an overcast morning last Tuesday.

 Local veterans and numerous others were honored during Camden and Gloucester counties’ annual Pearl Harbor Day Commemoration that was held on the deck of the BB-62, the most decorated warship in the United States.